 Many people feel they need an app as most companies have one these days, but in reality, they aren’t always needed.
-If you really don’t need an app or your business model doesn’t suit a mobile platform then you can save yourself a lot of time, money and resources by identifying that fact early on and skipping the rest of the process.
+If really don’t need an app or your business model doesn’t suit a mobile platform then you can save yourself a lot of time, money and resources by identifying that fact early on and skipping the rest of the process.
 One of the simplest ways to identify if you can enjoy the advantages of a mobile app over a website is to look at the web traffic hitting your website.
 If the majority of your visits are from mobile devices then there is a good argument that your customer base is very mobile.

 If on the other hand, you have no mobile traffic then it is equally a key indicator that your user base is less mobile savvy.
 Next, look at the average demographic of your consumer and try to gauge how receptive they would be to adopting mobile.
 The older your demographic the less likely they are to truly embrace mobile so if your average demographic are those aged 70+ then perhaps mobile is not quite the right channel for you.
 If on the other hand your average demographic much younger then I would suggest that mobile apps are business opportunities that should most definitely be on your radar!